97arushisharma/GitTraining/README.md

 >     $ git rebase
 >     $ git push origin <branch_name>

-## Cherry Pick a commit from branch1 to branch2.
+## Cherry Pick a commit from branch1 to branch2(Instead of Merging)

 >     $ git checkout <branch1>
 >     $ git log --oneline
+  This will show all the commits that have been performed on branch1.
-Select the hash for the commit that you wish to cherry-pick.
+Select the hash for the commit that you wish to cherry-pick and apply over branch2.
 >     $ git checkout <branch2>
 >     $ git cherry-pick <commit-hash>
-Incase of any merge conflicts resolve them and then use the following commands:
+  Apply the commit hash for all the commits that you need in the chronological order(earliest first) Incase of any merge conflicts resolve them and then use the following commands:
 >     $ git add <file-name>
 >     $ git cherry-pick --continue
 This will apply the cherry-picked commit on top of the HEAD of the branch2.
+To see the files that have been changed use:
+>     $ git diff --name-status <branch2>..<branch1>
+Now to squash any commits use:
+>     $ git rebase -i
+  Edit the `pick` to `s` or `f` for all commits except the first.
+To edit the commit message:
+>     $ git commit --amend
+>     $ git push origin <branch2>

 >     $ git cherry -v branch2 branch1

-### This will show the list of all the commits in branch2 that were made after the split from branch1.
+   This will show the list of all the commits in branch2 that were made after the split from branch1.

->     $ git cherry-pick <commit_reference>

 ### Then create a single commit for all commits